23 Free Sales Plan Templates | How to Create (with Examples)

 Budget

-Lastly, provide a budget for the sales plan.
+Lastly, provide a budget for the plan.
 The budget should outline the costs associated with the plan, such as salary and commission of the sales team, sales tools and resources, travel costs, food, sales training, and team bonding activities.
 A comparison should be drawn between the associated costs and projected revenue for a more wholesome budget.
 Ordinarily, it should include sales forecasting, anticipated expenses, and miscellaneous.

 Sales Plan Examples

-A company can decide to use one of the different sales plans available that best suits their needs.
+A company can decide to use one of the different plans available that best suits their needs.
 Below are examples of the types of sales plans.

 1. Day 1-30: In the first thirty days, the new salesperson gets to learn the intricacies of the company in terms of the customers, products, processes, procedures, and competition.